 You know the importance of backup and disaster recovery, but have you considered the challenges associated with trusting all your data to a public cloud?
 Big providers can suffer from downtime like any other business, which can cost an enterprise as much as $5600 a minute!
 For disaster recovery and business continuity, it’s wise to ensure that none of your data is ever in one place.
 To ensure redundancy, a hybrid cloud model makes it easy to back up local data to the cloud, back up cloud data locally, or even back up cloud data to a secondary cloud.
 Flexible recovery options like these mean that when something goes wrong (and something will go wrong), you have numerous ways to get your systems online.

-You’ve seen enough articles about data breach to know that there’s no such thing as “too big to fail.”
+You’ve seen enough articles about data breaches to know that there’s no such thing as “too big to fail.”
 Even the largest companies suffer data breach, so it’s wise to ask yourself: is my sensitive data safe with a cloud provider?
 Taking security into your own hands helps you ensure that your data is safely protected behind your firewalls, policies, and company protocols for data protection.
 With a public cloud, do you really know where your data is?
 Is it as safe as they claim?
 Any business with sensitive data should consider whether any of it should be in the hands of a third party alone.

 Lower Total Cost of Ownership